mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-window-design.md

 ![HTML window without background](images/page-html-window-no-background.png)

->Image has been simplified for clarification.
+>The screen-shot has been simplified for clarification.
 Large attribute data cut and some elements (not relevant to discussion) have been omitted.

 Focus in the `<main role="main"` branch.
 You should identify the record `MYWINDOW` that contains subfile-controller record `SFLC` with rows 2 and 4 (which render the constants `1 = Select` and `Sel Value Description` header) and the Subfile records on Rows 5-12.

+>The private attribute `data-asna-row` on `DIV` elements is not actually used, it is there for documentation (to assist searching for elements while exploring the page using Development tools).

 ### How is the WINDOW offset achieved?